-(a) defines the problems and needs of regions concerning food standards and food control;

-(b) promotes within the Committee contacts for the mutual exchange of information on proposed regulatory initiatives and problems arising from food control and stimulates the strengthening of food control infrastructures;

-- (c) recommends to the Commission the development of worldwide standards for products of interest to the regions, including products considered by the Committee to have an international market potential in the future; - (d) develops regional standards for food products moving exclusively or almost exclusively in intra-regional trade; - (e) draws the attention of the Commission to any aspects of the Commission's work of particular significance to the regions; - (f) promotes coordination of all regional food standards work undertaken by international governmental and non-governmental organizations within the regions; - (g) exercises a general coordinating role for the regions and such other functions as may be entrusted to it by the Commission, and - (h) promotes the acceptance of Codex standards and maximum limits for residues by member countries.
+- defines the problems and needs of regions concerning food standards and food control; - (b) promotes within the Committee contacts for the mutual exchange of information on proposed regulatory initiatives and problems arising from food control and stimulates the strengthening of food control infrastructures; - (c) recommends to the Commission the development of world-wide standards for products of interest to the regions, including products considered by the Committee to have an international market potential in the future; - (d) develops regional standards for food products moving exclusively or almost exclusively in intra-regional trade; - draws the attention of the Commission to any aspects of the Commission's work of particular significance to the regions; - (f) promotes coordination of all regional food standards work undertaken by international governmental and nongovernmental organizations within the regions; - (g) exercises a general coordinating role for the regions and such other functions as may be entrusted to it by the Commission, and - (h) promotes the acceptance of Codex standards and maximum limits for residues by member countries.

-1st, Honolulu, 30 April - 4 May 1990 2nd, Canberra, 2-6 December 1991 3rd, Vancouver, 31 May-3 June 1994
+1st, Honolulu, 30 April - 4 May 1990 2nd, Canberra, 2-6 December 1991

-D. JOINT ECE/CODEX ALIMENTARIUS GROUP OF EXPERTS ON STANDARDIZATION OF QUICK FROZEN FOODS
+D. JOINT ECE/CODEX ALIMENTARIUS GROUP OF EXPERTS ON STANDARDIZATION OF QUICK FROZEN FOODS1

-1st, Geneva, 6-10 September 1965
+- 1st, Geneva, 6-10 September 1965

-2nd, Geneva, 5-9 September 1966
+- 2nd, Geneva, 5-9 September 1966

-3rd,Rome, 18-22 September 1967
+- 3rd, Rome, 18-22 September 1967

-4th, Geneva, 2-6 September 1968
+- 4th, Geneva, 2-6 September 1968

-5th, Rome, 22-26 September 1969
+- 5th, Rome, 22-26 September 1969

-6th, Rome, 27-31 July 1970
+- 6th, Rome, 27-31 July 1970

-7th, Geneva, 6-10 December 1971
+- 7th, Geneva, 6-10 December 1971

-8th, Geneva, 30 April-4 May 1973
+- 8th, Geneva, 30 April-4 May 1973

-9th, Rome, 7-11 October 1974
+- 9th, Rome, 7-11 October 1974

-10th, Geneva, 6-10 October 1975
+- 10th, Geneva, 6-10 October 1975

-11th, Geneva, 14-18 March 1977
+- 11th, Geneva, 14-18 March 1977

-12th, Rome, 30 October-6 November 1980
+- 12th, Rome, 30 October-6 November 1978

+- 13th, Rome, 15-19 September 1980

 The Joint ECE/Codex Alimentarius Group of Experts on the Standardization of Quick Frozen Foods will be responsible for the development of standards for quick frozen foods in accordance with the General Principles of the Codex Alimentarius.
-The Joint Group will be responsible for general considerations, definitions, a framework of individual standards for quick frozen food products and for the actual elaboration of standards for quick frozen food products not specifically allotted by the Commission to another Codex Committee, such as Fish and Fishery Products, Meat,
+The Joint Group will be responsible for general considerations, definitions, a framework of individual standards for quick frozen food products and for the actual elaboration of standards for quick frozen food products not specifically allotted by the Commission to another Codex Committee, such as Fish and Fishery Products, Meat, Processed Meat and Poultry Products.
+Standards drawn up by Codex commodity committees for quick frozen foods should be in accordance with the general standard laid down by the Joint ECE/Codex Alimentarius Group of Experts on the Standardization of Quick Frozen Foods and should, at an appropriate stage, be referred to it for coordination purposes.

-See note on page 165
+1 See note on page 156